Kimchiigu/AlgoatAPI/README.md

 # AlgoatAPI
-This is the api code for algoat
+This is the api code for algoat and private